Yuanguo-notebook/grpc-envoy-route/README.md

-## Envoy sidecar proxying gRPC with tls and header based routing
+## [example] Envoy sidecar proxying gRPC with tls and header based routing

 We use envoy to proxy gRPC requests. where client points at a localhost port and send rpc with header. envoy client sidecar will route to different upstream based on header.